Skip to content

 You can collect the vitamin tablets or drops from your local family centre hub or child health/well baby clinic. (call first to check stocks 0300 123 7572).

-Prepaid card for food and milk
+Healthy Start free food and milk

 From your tenth week of pregnancy until your child turns 4, and if you're receiving certain benefits, you could be eligible for a Healthy Start prepaid card worth £4.25 per child per week, to spend on healthy food and milk.